LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/best-practices-for-messaging-agents.md

 Remember, they can always restart the conversation.
 You won’t always have a customer confirm a resolution, and you may have customers who call in and complete the query with another channel.
 If you have an unresponsive customer over a certain period of time, the system will close this for you.

+{: .notice}
-Note: In-app customers may have a slightly different behavior.
+**Note:** In-app customers may have a slightly different behavior.
 If push notifications are enabled, the customer might not need to be in the app to see your response.

 ### **Do we close a conversation if the customer comes back in over 12 hours?**